 Run only the images you trustEstimated reading time: 2 minutes

-With Docker Universal Control Plane you can enforce applications to only use Docker images signed by UCP users you trust.
-When a user tries to deploy an application to the cluster, UCP checks if the application uses a Docker image that is not trusted, and won’t continue with the deployment if that’s the case.
+With Docker Universal Control Plane (UCP), you can enforce applications to only use Docker images signed by UCP users you trust.
+Each time a user attempts to deploy an application to the cluster, UCP checks whether the application is using a trusted Docker image (and will halt the deployment if that is not the case).

-- A developer makes changes to a service and pushes their changes to a version control system.
+- A developer makes changes to a service and pushes the changes to a version control system.

-- A CI system creates a build, runs tests, and pushes an image to DTR with the new changes.
+- A continuous integration (CI) system creates a build, runs tests, and pushes an image to Docker Trusted Registry (DTR) with the new changes.

 - The quality engineering team pulls the image and runs more tests.
-If everything looks good they sign and push the image.
+If the tests are successful, the team signs and then pushes the image.

 - The IT operations team deploys a service.
 If the image used for the service was signed by the QA team, UCP deploys it.
-Otherwise UCP refuses to deploy.
+Otherwise, UCP refuses to deploy the image.

-To enforce that the image needs to be signed by specific teams, click Add Team and select those teams from the list.
+To enforce the requirement that the image be signed by specific teams, click Add Team and select the pertinent teams from the list.

-If you specify multiple teams, the image needs to be signed by a member of each team, or someone that is a member of all those teams.
+If you specify multiple teams, the image needs to be signed by a member of each team, or by someone that is a member of all of those teams.

-Click Save for UCP to start enforcing the policy.
-From now on, existing services will continue running and can be restarted if needed, but UCP will only allow deploying new services that use a trusted image.
+At this point, UCP starts enforcing the policy.
+Existing services will continue running and can be restarted if needed, however UCP only allows the deployment of new services that use a trusted image.